 Many of our competitors drown their clients in data.
-They want to impress their clients by the huge volume of numbers, charts and figures, while ignoring problems with quality.
-The reality is that nobody can accurately predict whether or not a particular technology, business concept, revenue model, or marketing approach will gain traction in the marketplace.
+They want to impress them by showing them huge volumes of numbers, charts and figures while ignoring problems with quality.
+But the reality is, nobody can accurately predict whether or not a particular technology, business concept, revenue model, or marketing approach will gain traction in the marketplace.

 Industry and Type

 While all feasibility studies have elements in common, there is no such thing as a generic feasibility study: every project is different.
-A feasibility study for an innovative new business model is very different from a feasibility study for a new instance of a standard business such as a hotel, restaurant, bar or salon.
+A feasibility study for an innovative new business model is very different from a feasibility study for a new instance of a standard business, such as a hotel, restaurant/bar or salon.

 Complexity and Scale

 A healthcare facility is highly regulated (possibly at the federal, state and local level), whereas a hair salon is loosely regulated.
 Generally, the more regulated the industry, the more complex the analysis and the more expensive the study.

-A thorough market feasibility study will include data and analysis on all of these potential competitors, as well as broad market trends (Is the US economy growing, shrinking or stable?
+A thorough market feasibility study will include data and analysis on all these potential competitors, as well as broad market trends (Is the US economy growing, shrinking or stable?
 Is the regional economy adding jobs or losing jobs?
-Are other complementary businesses (such as restaurants) doing well in this area, or are they shedding jobs and closing up shop?)
+Are other complementary businesses, such as restaurants, doing well in this area, or are they shedding jobs and closing up shop?)